Jean de Wavrin

 Jean de Waurin or Wavrin (c.
-1400 – c.
-1474) was a medieval French chronicler and compiler, also a soldier and politician.
+1400) was a medieval French chronicler and compiler, also a soldier and politician.
 He belonged to a noble family of Artois, and witnessed the Battle of Agincourt from the French side, but later fought on the Anglo-Burgundian side in the later stages of the Hundred Years' War.
 As a historian, he put together the first chronicle intended as a complete history of England, very extensive but largely undigested and uncritical.
 Written in French, in its second version it extends from 688 to 1471, though the added later period covering the Wars of the Roses shows a strong bias towards Burgundy's Yorkist allies.
 Strictly his subject is Great Britain, but essentially only England is covered, with a good deal on French and Burgundian events as well.

 Life

 He was the illegitimate son of Robert de Wavrin, Lord of Wavrin, from a town in France near the present Belgian border, and Michielle de Croix.
 His father was a hereditary seneschal of Flanders and "conseiller-chambellan" of the Duke of Burgundy.
 Wavrin was legitimated in 1437 by Philip the Good and knighted five years later.
-He fought for the Burgundians at the Battle of Verneuil and elsewhere, and then occupying a high position at the court of Philip the Good, duke of Burgundy, was sent as ambassador to Rome in 1463.
+He fought for the Burgundians at the Battle of Verneuil and elsewhere, and then occupying a high position at the court of Philip the Good, Duke of Burgundy, was sent as ambassador to Rome in 1463.
 His first documented visit to England was in 1467, long after he produced the first version of his work, when he was present at the famous tournament between Anthony, bastard of Burgundy, and Anthony Woodville, 2nd Earl Rivers.